derickayala25/ticket-lifecycle/README.md

 1. Click on the blue `Open a New Ticket` button.
 2. Required fields are <b>Email Address</b>, <b>Full Name</b>, <b>Help Topic</b>, and an <b>Issue Summary</b>.
-3. The enduser will be Karen, her email is karen@enduser.com, and the entire graphics department is unable to access Adobe Creative Cloud.
+3. The enduser will be Karen, her email is karen@enduser.com, and her issue is that the entire graphics department is unable to access Adobe Creative Cloud.
 4. She will select the <b>Help Topic</b> <em>Report a Problem/Access Issue</em>.

 <p>